tensorflow/gnn/tensorflow_gnn/docs/guide/intro.md

 ## What is a Graph?

 You can model very many domains of the world as entities and their relationships.
-“Nodes” are used to represent various types of entities and their relationships as links between them, or “edges”.
-These are also called “networks” and there’s a vast field of research around their properties called “network science.”
-For example, a historical log of transactions may involve nodes of type “customer” and “merchant”, and edges of type “purchase”.
+"Nodes" are used to represent various types of entities and their relationships as links between them, or "edges".
+These are also called "networks" and there's a vast field of research around their properties called "network science."
+For example, a historical log of transactions may involve nodes of type "customer" and "merchant", and edges of type "purchase".
 Networks are a very general and powerful way to model many domains.

 Each of the entities can be associated with features.
 A customer could have a